 “Sugar is the most dangerous drug of this time.”
 This is what Paul van der Velpen, the head of Public Health Service in Amsterdam said in his September 2013 press release.
-This, from a place where personal-use cannabis is legal.

 So how addictive is sugar?